fbpx

 Jim and the seller sign the contract amendment, then I submit it to the lender... and we close on time as planned.
 Jim is thrilled with his new home and kitchen.
 And I am invited for dinner to celebrate his success.

-If you're buying or selling real estate in the Chicago area, schedule a call with us to see how we can help.
+If you're buying or selling real estate in the Chicago area, schedule a call with me (Mike) or John, our lead attorney, to see how we can help.

 ×